Charles Bridge Prague – Complete Visitor's Guide | Megalo Travel

 Charles Bridge yourself?

-Together with Klementinum, Prague Castle, a medieval dinner show and a Bulgarian-speaking guide — all in one organised tour from Megalo Travel.
+Together with Klementinum, Prague Castle, a medieval dinner show and an English-speaking guide — all in one organised tour from Megalo Travel.

 Contact Us